 The E-Verify poster… Which employers are required to post it?
 And how does E-Verify work, anyway?

-The nationwide E-Verify program helps employers determine whether employees are authorized to work in the U.S. It is voluntary for most employers, but mandatory for some, though many employers have opted to implement E-Verify across their organizations.
+The nationwide E-Verify program helps employers determine whether employees are authorized to work in the U.S. It is voluntary for most employers, but mandatory for some, though many companies have opted to implement E-Verify across their organizations.

 First, the E-Verify poster must be displayed by all employers that use the program.

-Displaying the posters in a conspicuous place for prospective employees (and all employees who will go through the system) signifies a notification of participation and compliance with E-Verify requirements.
+According to federal officials, displaying the posters in a conspicuous place for prospective employees (and all employees who will go through the system) signifies a notification of participation and compliance with E-Verify requirements.

 Required for most employers: